Skip to main content

 You will be living in your college town for two more years.
 You are considering purchasing a townhouse that will cost you $250,000 today.
 You estimate that if you do, your expenses for each of the next two years will be $6,000 less than if you rented an apartment.
 You think that you would be able to lease the townhouse to another college student afterward for $12,000 per year and that your taxes, maintenance, and other expenses for the townhouse would be $5,000 per year.
 You expect to lease the townhouse for five years before you sell it, and you expect to be able to sell the townhouse for $275,000.
 Use Excel to create an NPV profile for this undertaking.
 If it will cost you 3% to borrow money, should you buy the townhouse?
 What if it will cost you 8% to borrow money?

-This page titled 16.13: Problems is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 16.13: Problems is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?